peter88213/nvhelp-de/source/stage_view.rst

 Titel und Beschreibung are displayed in an editable "Karteikarte".

-The editing of the Titel can be completed by pressing the Eingabetaste.
+Die Bearbeitung von the Titel kann mit der Eingabetaste beendet werden.
-Changes to the description are applied when the mouse is clicked anywhere outside the text input field.
+Änderungen an der Beschreibung werden übernommen, sobald mit der Maus irgendwo außerhalb des Texteingabefelds geklickt wird.

 "Haftmerker"
 ------------

 The yellow text area is for notes.
-Changes are applied when the mouse is clicked anywhere outside the text input field.
+Changes are applied when the mouse is clicked irgendwo außerhalb des Texteingabefelds geklickt wird.

 When the "sticky note" of a stage contains text, an "N" is displayed in the Baumansicht as a reminder.